Skip to main content

 A mapping of interceptor type to a list of factories or module paths.

-By default, ActivityInboundLogInterceptor and WorkflowInboundLogInterceptor are installed.
+By default, WorkflowInboundLogInterceptor is installed.
 If you wish to customize the interceptors while keeping the defaults, use appendDefaultInterceptors.

 When using workflowBundle, these Workflow interceptors (WorkerInterceptors.workflowModules) are not used.
-Instead, provide them via workflowInterceptorModules when calling bundleWorkflowCode.
+Instead, provide them via BundleOptions.workflowInterceptorModules when calling bundleWorkflowCode.

 maxActivitiesPerSecond

-Limits the number of activities per second that this worker will process.
-The worker will not poll for new activities if by doing so it might receive and execute an activity which would cause it to exceed this limit.
-Must be a positive floating point number.
+Limits the number of Activities per second that this Worker will process.
+(Does not limit the number of Local Activities.)
+The Worker will not poll for new Activities if by doing so it might receive and execute an Activity which would cause it to exceed this limit.
+Must be a positive number.

 maxCachedWorkflows